Sarah Lowdon

-Sarah Lowdon is an English football manager who is an assistant coach for Portland Thorns FC of the National Women's Soccer League (NWSL).
+Sarah Lowdon is an English football manager who is an assistant coach of Portland Thorns FC of the National Women's Soccer League (NWSL).

 Early life

 Lowdon started playing football at the age of six.

 Career

 Lowdon managed American side Houston Dash, where she was described as "placed a heavy emphasis on team defense".

-Lowdon was hired as an assistant coach by the Thorns before the 2024 season.
+Lowdon was hired as an assistant coach by the Portland Thorns before the 2024 season.
+After Rob Gale was fired prior to the 2026 season, Lowdon was instated as the club's interim head coach..

 Personal life

 Lowdon is a native of Newcastle upon Tyne, England.